ncatlab/nlab-content/pages/6/1/7/1/1716/content.md

 ## References ##

-* A. Dold, _Partitions of unity in the theory of fibrations_
+* A. Dold, _Partitions of unity in the theory of fibrations_, Ann. of Math.
+(2) 78 1963 223&#8211;255 [MR0155330](http://www.ams.org/mathscinet-getitem?mr=155330) [jstor](http://www.jstor.org/stable/1970341) [doi](http://dx.doi.org/10.2307/1970341)

-Another one by Dold, will look it up - it talks about stacked covers in the appendix: these are useful for 'decomposing' numerable covers of products to a sort of parameterised version depending on a numerable cover of the first factor.
+Another one by Dold talks about stacked covers in the appendix: these are useful for 'decomposing' numerable covers of products to a sort of parameterised version depending on a numerable cover of the first factor.
 This is important in looking at concordance of numerable bundles.

 [[!redirects numerable open covers]]